ASR01/heartbeat_analisys/readme.md

 ## Data Check

 We check the data that is available.
-We can see that the most of the data is of normal and therefore the model will be inbalanced.
-We will try with this dataset if necessary I will enhance the data.
+We can see that the most of the data is of normal and therefore the model will be inbalanced and the model will tend to consider abnormal heartbeats as normal.
+Because my target in this exercise is to use 1-D CNN I will obviate this.

+Actually the imbalance is so big that I would personally try to develop two models, one taht detects the anomaly.
+And otehr one taht detects the type of anomaly.

+Otehr

 ![](images/Targets.png)

-If analised all the signal with the variande and the mean, we can see that there are differencen among them.
+If analised all the signal with the variance and the mean, we can see that there are differences among them, and enought to be able to detect the abnormal beats.

 ![](images/Means.png)